Skip to main content

 About Sierras Subbeticas

-Sierras Subbeticas Natural Park protects a series of limestone mountain ranges in the heart of Cordoba province, encompassing approximately 32,056 hectares of dramatic karst landscape including poljes, gorges, and the famous geological formations that have earned it UNESCO Global Geopark designation.
-The park represents some of the finest karst geomorphology in Spain, with dissolution features ranging from micro-scale karren to massive poljes (enclosed limestone basins) that demonstrate the full range of karst processes.
-The combination of geological heritage with Mediterranean ecology and traditional olive-growing culture creates a distinctive landscape.
+Sierras Subbéticas Natural Park protects a series of limestone mountain ranges in the heart of Córdoba province, encompassing 32,056 hectares of dramatic karst landscape including poljes, gorges, and the famous geological formations that have earned it UNESCO Global Geopark status.
+[1] The park represents some of the finest karst geomorphology in Spain, with dissolution features ranging from micro-scale karren to massive poljes (enclosed limestone basins) that demonstrate the full range of karst processes.
+The highest peak, La Tiñosa, reaches 1,568 metres, making it the highest summit in Córdoba province.
+[2] The combination of geological heritage with Mediterranean ecology and the traditional olive-growing culture of the Subbética Cordobesa creates a distinctive landscape unique in Andalusia.

 Wildlife Ecosystems

-The cliffs support griffon vulture colonies, golden eagle, eagle owl, and peregrine falcon.
-The oak forests and scrubland harbor genet, wild boar, and the Iberian ibex reintroduced to the rocky peaks.
+The cliffs support one of southern Spain's largest breeding colonies of griffon vultures, alongside golden eagle, eagle owl, and peregrine falcon.
+[1] The oak forests and scrubland harbour genet, wild boar, and Iberian ibex reintroduced to the rocky peaks.
 Diverse butterfly fauna reflects the varied habitats and Mediterranean climate.
+The park records approximately 70 bird species across its varied habitats, with the raptor community concentrated on the cliff systems.

 Flora Ecosystems

-Mediterranean holm oak and gall oak woodland covers the mountain slopes, with dense maquis scrubland of mastic, kermes oak, and cistus on the more exposed terrain.
+Mediterranean holm oak (Quercus ilex) and gall oak woodland covers the mountain slopes, with dense maquis scrubland of mastic, kermes oak, and cistus on the more exposed terrain.
 The karst features support specialized rupicole vegetation including orchids and rare limestone-specialist plants.
+The park is home to a European Mycological Garden, claimed to be the first dedicated mycological garden in Europe, reflecting the diverse fungal communities associated with the oak woodlands.
+[1] The diverse habitats across the karst terrain support varied plant communities, with Mediterranean aromatic plants including rosemary, thyme, and lavender particularly abundant on exposed limestone.

 Geology